 The ‘no longer believing in it’ attitude can be a pitfall for the over-50s.
-They are sometimes afraid of not finding a job anymore, because they are ‘already too old for this labour market’.
+They are sometimes afraid of not finding a job anymore, because they are ‘already too old for this labor market’.
 That’s a shame.
 It is a matter of delving into new ways of looking for work.
 This is shifting more and more towards social media, including LinkedIn, and job vacancy sites.
 By using the right channels, the chance of success increases.
 And most importantly: do not wait with applying, but start immediately.
-Are you afraid that you will lose your job, for example through reorganisation?
+Are you afraid that you will lose your job, for example through reorganization?
 Or do you notice that you are less interested and you are ready for something new?
 Get started!
 If you are still working at the time of applying for a job, this increases your chances of success.

 2. Focus on your talents, not on your flaws

 And if you are going to apply, then it is important, as for all ages, that you focus on your strengths.
 Do not compare yourself with the younger generation, but look at where you, as a 50-plus, can make a difference for an organization.
 For example, focus on:

 In the meantime you have gained a lot of life and work experience.
 You have seen people come and go.
 You know what works and does not work.
 In other words, you know the ropes.
 You do not just let yourself go crazy and you can get started right away.

 4. Involvement: not easily bored

 Millennials are characterized by being more volatile, they get bored faster.
 With your experience and previous successes and results you can show how involved you are in carrying out tasks and projects.

 Your home situation is probably stable.
 You have passed the ‘rush hour phase’, you probably do not have young children anymore, know yourself better and know what you want.